Trøndelag: Domestic Breeds

 Trøndelag is the origin of multiple animal breeds, the best known being Grey Troender sheep and Sided Troender cattle (STN).

 Sided Troender cattle, as the name implies, is a white cow with coloured sides.
 It is based on "Rørosfe" from the Røros area, but later merged with the less standardized Nordland cattle.
 Together they are viewed as one breed with roots in both Trøndelag and Nordland, and has been since the 1920s.
 The breed standards are based on the original Trønder standards rather than the looser Nordland standards, with some cows being red, prioritizing black sides on hornless white cows.
 These are the traits most reminiscing of the old "Rørosfe".

 Red Troender cattle is a now extinct breed based on the Scottish Ayrshire cattle.
 This domestic breed of horned red cows was mixed into extinction in the 1960s, and is now succeeded by Norwegian Red Cattle (NRF).

 Tautersheep (Tautersau) was a breed of sheep from the island Tautra in Frosta Municipality, which was and still is heavily populated by monks, who have held sheep since the 11th century.
 It is thought that the breed is a fork of Spanish Merino sheep brought to Norway by monks during the 1500s.
 This theory has little written evidence to support it, which may be explained by Spains monopoly on Merino sheep until the 1800s, and export of the breed was punishable by death.
 Another theory is that the fine wool-features come from Moroccan sheep that were left on some islands outside Frøya.
 The presence of Moroccan sheep on Tarva was documented in 1757, and they are thought to have been brought inland.
 What is known for certain is that Hertfordshire Ryelander rams were imported in the late 1700s to mate with the local Tautra sheep.
 The Norwegian government held a breeding station on Edøy, that was laid to waste by invading forces during WWII.
 Despite a couple of decentralized breeding stations the population was too low, and to prevent inbreeding it was mixed, amongst others with Old Norwegian Sheep, to improve the quality of other breeds.

 Grey Troender sheep is an endangered domesticated breed counting only 50 specimens in the year 2000.
-The crossbreeding to create the Grey Troender started in the late 1800s with heavy influence from Old Norwegian Sheep and Tautra Sheep.
+The crossbreeding to create the Grey Troender started in the late 1800s with heavy influence from Old Norwegian Sheep and Tautersheep.
 To protect this breed the government subsidises breeders.
-By 2011 the population had grown to 1200, whereof 500 are fertile ewes, distributed among 35 herds, and efforts are being made to revive the breed..The Committee on Farm Animal Genetic Resources has collected and frozen 3500 sperm-samples for future breeding.
+By 2011 the population had grown to 1200, whereof 500 are fertile ewes, distributed among 35 herds, and efforts are being made to revive the breed.
+The Committee on Farm Animal Genetic Resources has collected and frozen 3500 sperm-samples for future breeding.